 Exercise 3: Cluster the words

-Instruction: Divide the following words into two groups: devices you use to cool and devices that provide heat.
+Instruction: Divide the following words into two groups: appliances you use in the kitchen and appliances you use for household chores outside the kitchen.

 Exercise 4: Translate and use in a sentence